Flash (tattoo): History

 The development of electric tattoo machines in the 1890s enabled faster and more precise tattooing.
 More tattoo artists started to work from shops as a full-time profession.
 To fulfill increased demand for tattoos, especially sailor tattoos, artists bought and sold sets of pre-drawn designs.
 These "flash" designs were on larger sheets of paper than sketchbook pages, intended to be framed and hung on walls.
 Many of these designs were relatively simple — with black outlines, limited colors, and limited shading — to enable quick work.
 Skilled professional tattoo artists sold flash to other artists, who sought out quality designs to advertise to potential customers.
 This process of selling and buying attractive sets of designs helped shape American traditional tattooing into a more consistent genre.

 Many common flash designs are still in this "old school" style.
 For example, Lew Alberts (1880–1954), known as Lew the Jew, was a prolific tattoo artist who created and sold many sheets of tattoo patterns.
 In 2009, a scholar wrote that a large amount of the conventional designs on the walls of contemporary shops were based on designs by Alberts.
-August "Cap" Coleman also contributed to the development of American traditional flash, refining designs to be more readable and durable with strong black outlines and black shading.
+August "Cap" Coleman (1884–1973) also contributed to the development of American traditional flash, refining designs to be more readable and durable with strong black outlines and black shading.
+Milton Zeis (1901–1972) sold thousands of flash designs to tattoo artists through his mail-order tattoo supply business, including in the 1940s and 1950s.